Neurobuddy

 Takeaways

-Reflecting on this project, I gained a large amount of valuable insight into not only the design process and branding methods but also the significance of integrating user experience and accessibility practices carefully into any product development efforts I may encouter.
+Reflecting on this project, I gained a large amount of valuable insight into not only the design process and branding methods but also the significance of integrating user experience and accessibility practices carefully into any product development efforts I may encounter.

 Throughout the project, I constantly had to consider questions like "Is this button intuitive to a wide range of users?", "What color palettes can represent my branding system well but also be accessible?", "How can this task flow be more beneficial to the user?"
 Considering these important aspects broadened my knowledge that UX is about creating a meaningful journey that allows humans to seamlessly use a product that furthers their wants, needs, and goals.